 2. easyJet Celebrates 20 Years of Memories

-To mark its 20th anniversary, low-cost airline easyJet launched a highly personalized marketing campaign that engaged customers emotionally by showcasing their travel experiences with the airline and suggesting places they could next travel.
+To mark its 20th anniversary, low-cost airline easyJet launched a highly personalised marketing campaign that engaged customers emotionally by showcasing their travel experiences with the airline and suggesting places they could next travel.
 Those recommendations were, of course, based on the customer’s personal experiences and interests.

-On social media, the brand invited customers to share their favorite holiday photos from an easyJet trip using the #TimeFlies hashtag, planning to print each photo on a plane as part of a giant memory mosaic.
+On social media, the brand invited customers to share their favourite holiday photos from an easyJet trip using the #TimeFlies hashtag, planning to print each photo on a plane as part of a giant memory mosaic.

 — easyJet (@easyJet) September 14, 2015

 Asking easyJet fliers to get involved sparked an organic, customer-driven snowball effect.
 With personalisation driving the project, the responses and results were phenomenal:

 - The social media campaign reached over 680,000 people and gained more than 1.1 million impressions.

 - The email campaign saw open rates over 100% higher than their average newsletter and 25% higher click-through rates.